sebastjan-hribar/tachiban/README.md

 # Tachiban

-Tachiban provides simple authentication system with bcrypt.
+Tachiban provides simple authentication system with the power of bcrypt and offers the following functionalities (with methods listed below under Methods by features):
-It provides methods for generating password hash and salt, password reset sent time and a token in a form of random URL-safe base64 string, to use for creating a password reset link.
-It also provides a method for user authentication.
+- Signup
+- Login
+- Authentication
+- Password reset

 The Tachiban code was extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.

-Tachiban is currently not bound to Hanami.

 ## Installation